We are thrilled to announce the opening of our full-day, year-round preschool program in the fall of 2017 for 3- to 5-year-olds!

 We hope that your family joins the Friendly House legacy!

+We still have space in or 3- or 4-day morning program.
+Click here to create an online account and sign up for the current school year now!
 The Preschool Calendar 2016-17 is also available – click the link to view schedule closures and events.

 Friendly House Preschool is based on the belief that children need an individualized early childhood education program that focuses on each child’s social, emotional, cognitive, and physical development.
 We provide an environment for children’s growing social interactions, and promote cooperation, and problem solving skills, as well as kindergarten readiness.